Seven Stars Employees at All Five Café Locations Vote Unanimously to Approve First Contract

 - Reimbursement benefit for no-slip shoes

 Seven Stars employees displayed tremendous solidarity throughout the bargaining process and received overwhelming support from their communities and customers.
 In December, workers received over 600 signatures of support from customers in support of securing a fair agreement.
+The majority of Seven Stars cafe employees were previously earning only $9.00/hr as a base wage from the company.

 Charlie Saperstein, a barista at the Point St. location, said after the vote, “This contract victory shows, above all else, that workers have power!
 We have a real stake in this company and we are glad that will be recognized in our new contract.
 I am so proud of all of my coworkers for sticking together through this whole process — here’s to a better Seven Stars!”